CBinyenya/phone_number/README.md

 # phone_number
-Validates phone numbers and returns a list of numbers or string  with +254 suffix
+Validates phone numbers and returns a list of numbers or string  with +254 prefix

 ##Dependecies
 Tested in python 2.4 to python 2.7.9